gitmarek/libbitcoinrpc/README.md

     #include <bitcoinrpc.h>

-in your source code and provide following linker flags during compilation:
+in your source code and provide the following linker flag during compilation:

-    -lbitcoinrpc -luuid -ljansson -lcurl
+    -lbitcoinrpc

 For further information, see documentation in [doc/](./doc/README.md) and the header file: `src/bitcoinrpc.h`.